Karen Bass: Actions on housing

 In 2025, Bass supported the Los Angeles City Council in opposing state legislation SB 79, which would allow dense housing near major public transit stations in California.
 She urged Governor Gavin Newsom to veto the legislation, but he ultimately signed it in October 2025.
 According to California YIMBY, "This is the most transformative housing legislation that’s ever been signed into law by any governor.
 Gov. Newsom has cemented his legacy as a courageous leader on housing."
 After trying unsuccessfully to block SB 79, her administration sought to delay the implementation of the housing legislation in Los Angeles.

+In April 2026, Bass signed an executive order aimed at streamlining construction of new residential construction through ordering the Planning Department to investigate reforms like self-certification.

+Bass's 2026-27 proposed budget included plans to loosen regulations that restrict the number of short-term rentals in Los Angeles and allow Airbnb to pre-pay a portion of the lodging tax on the units.
+Both proposals were also submitted to city council and are backed by Airbnb.
+Many housing advocates, labor unions, and elected officials, including Rick Cole and Monica Rodriguez, have opposed the Airbnb-backed proposals, saying they would further reduce housing supply in the city and fuel displacement.
+Cole said private companies frequently did business with cities, Airbnb had "offered money to change the law... at the very best, this is collusion."
+Rodriguez said, "I don’t know anyone in the country running to prepay their taxes, especially any corporations, and it begs the question as to why."

+In June 2026, it was reported that around one-third of units under Los Angeles's master leasing program, around 250 units, have remained vacant under Bass's tenure.